 The results presented here summarise a report on the economic values of Kiribati’s marine ecosystem services.
 Once values are more visible, governments and stakeholders can plan and manage resources more sustainably, and maintain economic and social benefits of marine and coastal biodiversity in the long term.

-Explore some Kiribati maps from the MACBIO MSP Atlas
+Explore some example maps from the MACBIO Marine Atlas

 In Kiribati MACBIO supports marine and coastal biodiversity management on three sites – the learning sites on the North Tarawa Ramsar Site and Arorae, as well as the integration site Kiritimati.
 These sites are representating different contexts from urban to rural settings.